Feels Good Man

 Feels Good Man is a 2020 American documentary film about the Internet meme Pepe the Frog.
 Marking the directorial debut of Arthur Jones, the film stars artist Matt Furie, the creator of Pepe.
 The film follows Furie as he struggles to reclaim control of Pepe from members of the alt-right who have co-opted the image for their own purposes.
 The film premiered at the 2020 Sundance Film Festival and won a U.S. Documentary Special Jury Award for Emerging Filmmaker.
 It was also nominated in the U.S. Documentary Competition at Sundance.
-Sometime in the 2020s, ranging from 2023 to 2024, the film was added to FAST service Pluto TV in Canada.

 Plot

-Pepe the Frog, a character created by Matt Furie and first featured in a comic on MySpace called Boy's Club, is one of four twentysomething postcollegiate slacker friends who live together.
+Pepe the Frog, a character created by Matt Furie and first featured in a comic on MySpace called Boy's Club, is one of four vicenarian postcollegiate slacker friends who live together.
 In one installment, Pepe is caught by one of his housemates with his pants around his ankles, urinating.
 Asked why, he replies, "Feels good man".
 The image becomes a viral Internet meme and is co-opted by the alt-right.

 Furie attempts to take Pepe back from the alt-right who have turned him from a cartoon character into a symbol for hate.
 The film deals with the question of whether Pepe can be redeemed.
 The coda of the film alludes to Pepe's appropriation by pro-democracy demonstrators during the 2019–2020 Hong Kong protests.